kabarton62/cybersec-tools-II/sqli/exercise2.md

 **Figure 4, SQLi Proof**

-> Capture a screenshot showing a successful SQLi attack against DVWA that discloses application users using a string other than "'OR '1=1".
+> ❗Capture a screenshot showing a successful SQLi attack against DVWA that discloses application users using a string other than "'OR '1=1".

 ## SQLi: Enumerate the DBMS and Database
 ### Challenge 4: Discover the number of fields in a response using an ORDER BY statement